 Paul Sawyer wins special election for District 69 State Representative seat

-BATON ROUGE - Republican Paul Sawyer won the open seat for the Louisiana House District 69 in Saturday's special primary election, complete but unofficial election results say.
+BATON ROUGE – Republican Paul Sawyer won the open seat for the Louisiana House District 69 in Saturday's special primary election, according to complete but unofficial election results.

 District 69 was left open after state Rep. Paula Davis resigned in January.
-House District 69 includes parts of Baton Rouge and St. George.
+The district includes parts of Baton Rouge and St. George.

-The candidates were Republicans Paul Sawyer, Adam Beach and Lynn Coxe Graham, as well as Democrat Angela Roberts.
-Unofficial results show Sawyer won with 53% of the vote to avoid runoff, while Roberts finished with 40%.
-Graham and Beach finished with 4% and 3% of the vote.
+The candidates were Republicans Adam Beach and Lynn Coxe Graham, along with Democrat Angela Roberts.

+Unofficial results show Sawyer won with about 53% of the vote, avoiding a runoff.
+Roberts finished with about 40%, while Graham and Beach received roughly 4% and 3%, respectively.

+Sawyer previously served as chief of staff to U.S. Rep. Garret Graves and has also held roles with Louisiana Economic Development.

+After securing the win Saturday night, Sawyer said he is eager to begin working with other lawmakers and focus on results.

+“I'm a listener.
+I will listen to anybody.
+I want to understand where everybody's coming from,” Sawyer said.

+Sawyer is expected to be sworn in at the State Capitol in the coming days once election results are certified, allowing District 69 to regain representation during the current legislative session.

-Unofficial turnout was 16%, the Secretary of State's website said.
+Unofficial turnout for the election was about 16%, according to the Louisiana Secretary of State’s website.

 More News